 Undoubtedly there will be challenges ahead but the trustees do not expect material concerns to arise over the charity's financial position or going concern.
 The trustees of the charity have concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the ability of the charity to continue as a going concern.
-The trustees are of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due.
+At 31 March 2021 the charity had net current liabilities of £245,112 (2020 - £458,221).
+However, the trustees are of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due.
 The most significant areas of judgement that affect items in the financial statements are detailed above.
-With regard to the next accounting period, the year ending 31 March 2021, the most significant areas that affect the carrying value of the assets held by the charity are the level of investment return and the performance of the investment markets (see the investment policy section of the trustees' report for more information).
+With regard to the next accounting period, the year ending 31 March 2022, the most significant areas that affect the carrying value of the assets held by the charity are the level of investment return and the performance of the investment markets (see the investment policy section of the trustees' report for more information).